 For a major in Computer Science the minimum requirement is 24 credit points chosen from the senior units of study listed for this subject area.

-Students enrolled in non-IT degrees or majors, are eligible (upon application) for a Minor in Information Technology if they complete at least 18 credit points of intermediate or above units of study offered by the School of IT, within a completed degree.
+Students enrolled in non-IT degrees or majors, are eligible (upon application) for a Minor in Information Technology if they complete at least 18 credit points of intermediate or above units of study offered by the School of Information Technologies, within a completed degree.
 For further information, please refer to: sydney.edu.au/engineering/it/future_students/undergrad/minor.shtml

-Students who want to enrol in Honours should apply to the Faculty of Engineering and IT (for BCST/BIT) or the Faculty of Science (for BSc) at pre-enrolment time.
+Students who want to enrol in Honours should apply to the Faculty of Engineering and IT (for BCST/BIT) or the Faculty of Science (for Science degrees) at pre-enrolment time.
 Selection will be finalised in January, once end-of-year results are known.
 Mid-year entries are also possible.

-You must have completed your pass degree before starting Honours (that is, you cannot do Honours concurrently while filling in missing units from your first three years of study).
+You need to have completed your pass degree before starting Honours (that is, you cannot do Honours concurrently while filling in missing units from your first three years of study).

 Any student who is considering Honours should begin to identify an appropriate research topic and supervisor as early as possible.
-The Honours year starts in February, two weeks before lectures begin.
+The Honours year starts two weeks before lectures begin.